-The deadline for completed applications is May 15, 2021.
+The (extended) deadline for completed applications is June 15, 2021.
 Successful applicants will be notified by the end of June.

 The working language of the Summer Conference will be English.
 Due to the current circumstances this year’s conference will take place online entirely.